macartan/macartan.github.io/_pages/teaching/how-to-write.md

 I show that natural resource abundance causes conflict.
 In section 2 I provide the logic.
 In section 3 I describe my strategy.
 Sections 4 and 5 give results and section 6 discusses implications.

 **2. Theory**
 Three theories predict an adverse effect of natural resource abundance.
-I describe each in turn, I then discuss strategies to distinguish between these accounts.
+I describe each in turn and present strategies to distinguish between them.

 **3. Strategy**
-I estimate the effect of natural resources on conflict using qualitative and quantitative strategies.
+I estimate the effects of natural resources on conflict using qualitative and quantitative strategies.
 I describe each in turn.
 ...

 **5.1 Sierra Leone Case study**